-I am pleased to present my Annual Report for the period April 2021 to March 2022.
-This is the third Annual Report produced by me having taken up office on 1st April 2019.
+I am pleased to present my Annual Report for the period April 2022 to March 2023.
+This is the fourth Annual Report produced by me having taken up office on 1st April 2019.

-In my last Annual Report I did not make any new recommendations for change but included two recommendations from previous reports that had yet to be fully implemented.
-The Minister of Justice responded to me and her letter was published with the 2020-21 report.
+In my last Annual Report I did not make any new recommendations for change but I provided an update on two recommendations from previous reports that had yet to be fully implemented.
+The Minister of Justice responded to me and her letter was published with the 2021-2022 report.

-I have no new recommendations in this Annual Report however an update on previous recommendations is included.
+I have no new recommendations to make in this Annual Report but will provide an update on previous recommendations.